telos-matter/Idea/README.md

 <br>
 ```> idea```
 <br>
-<i>A line is only recorded when enter/return is typed.
+<i>Note: A line is only recorded when enter/return is typed.
 Finish recording with CTRL+C/D</i>

 See your ideas: